KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/japan_the_land_of_quiet_light.md

 it invites the human being
 to do the same.

-## The Spirit of Japan Within My Synthesis
+## The Spirit of Japan Within This Synthesis

-Japan has offered me three gifts — three inner pillars that illuminate this work:
+Japan has offered three gifts — three inner pillars that illuminate this work:

 1. Form as Meditation